Gaza peace plan: Phase one (partial implementation)

-Phase two
+Phase two (proposed)

 Vice president of the Palestinian Authority, Hussein al-Sheikh, met with Tony Blair on October 12, 2025, to discuss the ceasefire and reconstruction in the Gaza Strip.

 An international summit on the next phase of the peace plan was convened on October 13 in Sharm El Shaikh, Egypt.
 Prior to the summit, Trump stated that negotiations for phase two of the peace plan had begun.

 On October 14, Egyptian foreign minister Badr Abdelatty stated that fifteen Palestinian technocrats had been chosen to lead a post-war interim administration for the Gaza Strip.
 He added that the list had been agreed by all Palestinian factions, including Hamas, and had been vetted by Israel.

 On October 24, Hamas announced it is willing to relinquish control of the Gaza Strip.
 On November 8, vice-president of the Palestinian Authority, Hussein al-Sheikh, stated that the Palestinian Authority and Hamas had agreed that any future Palestinian technical government for the Gaza Strip would be led by a minister suggested by the Palestinian Authority with health minister and former mayor of Gaza, Maged Abu Ramadan, being named as a possible candidate.

 US Special Envoy to the Middle East, Steve Witkoff, and Trump adviser Jared Kushner arrived in Israel on October 20 and were joined by US vice-president JD Vance the following day.

+The European Union together with the Palestinian Authority convened the first summit of the newly formed "Palestine Donor Group" in Brussels on November 20.

+Palestinian factions including Hamas, Islamic Jihad, Popular Front, Democratic Front, Popular Resistance Committees, National Initiative, and the Democratic Reform Movement (Dahlan Movement) started meeting in Cairo on November 24 to discuss a draft "protocol of action of the international force".

+On November 17, the UN Security Council approved a resolution proposed by the United States regarding a transitional government and the establishment of an International Stabilization Force (ISF) in Gaza.